paulwarren/nzde/dict/W/README.md

 >  One informs you that "fines don't go away until you pay"'; the second lists the penalties for car offences, from $40 for parking on the footpath to $200 for failing to display a current WOF. <i>(Apr 28, 2001,Listener (New Zealand Listener),35</i>)

 >  W.O.F. (in New Zealand) abbrev. for Warrant of Fitness, a six-monthly certificate of mechanical soundness required for all motor vehicles. <i>(1982,Collins Concise English Dictionary,1356</i>)

+## WoF

+ <i>abbr.</i> Warrant of Fitness (for meeting requirements of fire safety)

+>  Nine Auckland buildings ... were examined and in each case, "persistent non-compliance issues" were found.
+Yet the authors of the report found WoFs were issued for each. <i>(Dec 20, 2004,Dominion Post,p1</i>)